The Pingxi Crags

 The normal way up Xiaozi is very steep, but better than hanging off a rope.

 Once again, having come this far we both felt it was worth attempting.
-The ladder proved to be the hardest part of the whole day with its slender, round rungs providing an uncomfortably slippery foothold.
-Once past that, the stone steps were easier despite their steepness.
+The ladder proved to be the hardest part of the whole day with its slender, round rungs providing an uncomfortably slippery foothold in the rain.
+The stone steps after it were easier despite their steepness.
 Soon I was walking past the two resident goddesses, and reached the summit with a feeling of euphoria.
-What a thrilling climb it had been!
+What a thrilling climb!

 LS carefully climbed up to join me.
 A homemade plaque let us know we were at 360 metres elevation5.
 The top of the crag was tiny, with space for no more than a handful of people.
-The inclement weather was in our favour here, as on sunny days these crags can get busy with inevitable traffic jams, while we met no one all day.
+The poor weather was in our favour here, as on sunny days these crags can get busy with inevitable traffic jams, whereas we met no one all day.

 LS (blue jacket) begins climbing up to the summit of Xiaozi.